rancher/elemental-toolkit/docs/content/en/docs/Customizing/stages.md

 ### `initramfs`

 This is still an early stage, running before switching root.
-Here you can apply radical changes to the booting setup of `cOS`.
+Here you can apply radical changes to the booting setup of `Elemental`.
 Despite this is executed before switching root this exection runs chrooted into the target root after the immutable rootfs is set up and ready.

 Example: